wanghaisheng/responsive-landing-page-starter/content/blog/en/play-the-game-of-telephone-with-the-nexmo-voice-api-ruby-on-rails-and-google-cloud-platform-dr.md

 ## Setting Up a Nexmo Account

 In order for our voice application to work, we need a Nexmo account, a Nexmo provisioned phone number, a Nexmo application, and, lastly, we need to link our application to our phone number.

-You can create a Nexmo account for free, and as an added bonus, your account will be credited with 2 euros to begin using your new application.
-Navigate to <https://dashboard.nexmo.com/sign-up> in your web browser and go through the sign up steps.
-Once you have finished you will be in your Nexmo dashboard.

 From the left-hand menu, click on the `Voice menu` item.
 You will see the following four options under `APPLICATIONS`: